Sandi MacIver – Stampin With Sandi – New Video – Brusho – Dry Spritz Technique

 To make green (for the leaf), I sprinkled a bit of yellow onto my Silicone craft sheet and added just a bit of the blue, mixed it with my aqua painter until I got the green I wanted.

-The sentiments were created with the Amazing You stamp set and coordinating Celebrate You Thinlits available through Sale-a-bration and free with a qualifying order
+The sentiments were created with the Amazing You stamp set and coordinating Celebrate You Thinlits available through Sale-a-bration.

 Here’s the New Video – Brusho – Dry Spritz Technique.
 If you are reading this in an e-mail, click here to visit my blog to watch the video.